ompandey07/FinixLog/Readme.md

-# **EasyLogs** A Django-Based Business Management System
+# **FinixLog** A Django-Based Business Management System
 Created by :  <a href="https://www.omkumarpandey.com.np/" target="_blank">Om Pandey</a>
-EasyLogs is a comprehensive business management system designed to streamline inquiry and cheque management processes using Django, a high-level Python web framework.
+FinixLog is a comprehensive business management system designed to streamline inquiry and cheque management processes using Django, a high-level Python web framework.
 This system leverages Django's robust features to enhance operational efficiency and user experience.

 ---